 Published by TrueNoir

 Hi!
-My name is Oksana Ossipov, and I'm a visual artist and photographer.
-I’ve been trying to fully devote myself to art in the past two years.
-I’m learning and practicing as much as I can.
-However, workshops, classes and art supplies cost presents a certain financial challenge.
+My name is Oksana Ossipov, and I’m a visual artist and photographer.
+I was born in Ukraine and currently reside in the area of Dallas, Texas.
+My formal education includes a BFA in Digital Media Art from San Jose State University.
+After moving to Texas, I started to focus on my fine art skills and figurative art in particular.
+I studied for 5 years under Michael Mentler at the Society of Figurative Arts.
+Through my life, I’ve also acquired a multitude of skills that include web development, sculpting, photography, art studio and business management, and baking awesome blueberry scones!
+I’ve been trying to fully devote myself to the art over the past few years.
+I’m trying to learn and practice as much as I can.
+However, the workshop, class, and art supply costs present a certain financial challenge.
 If you like my work and want to support me, I would truly appreciate it!
-I have a few tiers set up on Patreon or even just sharing my art with credit on social media would help a lot.
+I have a shop full of artworks and creations, but even just sharing my art or social media pages would help a lot.
 Thank you so much!
 View all posts by TrueNoir